FirstBank to hold virtual SME clinic | Hallmarknews

-First Bank of Nigeria has announced that it will host a virtual SME Business Clinic to provide insightful information on how SMEs can better manage the financial activities of their businesses.
+Leading financial inclusion services provider, First Bank of Nigeria Limited, will host a virtual SME Business Clinic to provide insightful information on how SMEs can better manage the financial activities of their businesses.

 The clinic which is scheduled to hold via Microsoft Teams by 11 am on Thursday, 7 May 2020 is entitled: “Developing a budget to keep your business afloat” and will be discussed by leading SME experts in the country; Abayomi Adewumi, Founder/Director at Global Leadership Institute and Ojiugo Ajunwa, CoFounder at Ritetrac.